-This dialog box determines what is stored in the resulting file (the default options are adequate for most files).
+This dialog box determines what is stored in the resulting file.
+The default options are adequate for most files.

 - Use the Version menu to save files to be compatible with earlier versions of the software.
-(Keep in mind that many features are not supported by earlier versions; if you save a file for an earlier version, some file information will probably be lost.) - Subset Embedded Fonts when Percent of Characters Used Is Less Than determines when to embed an entire font instead of just the characters that are used in the file.
-(Embedding the entire font can significantly increase file size.) - Make sure Create PDF Compatible File is checked if you want to use the file with other Adobe applications (such as placing it into an InDesign layout). - Include Linked Files embeds files that are linked to the artwork.
-(You will learn about linked and embedded files in Project 5.) - Embed ICC Profiles stores color information inside the file for use in a colormanaged workflow. - Use Compression compresses PDF data in the Illustrator file. - Save Each Artboard to a Separate File saves each artboard as a separate file; a separate master file with all artboards is also created. - Transparency options determine what happens to transparent objects when you save a file for Illustrator 9.0 or earlier.
+(Keep in mind that many features are not supported by earlier versions; if you save a file for an earlier version, some file information will probably be lost.) - Subset Fonts when Percent of Characters Used Is Less Than determines when to embed an entire font instead of just the characters that are used in the file.
+Embedding the entire font can significantly increase file size. - Make sure Create PDF Compatible File is checked if you want to use the file with other Adobe applications (such as placing it into an InDesign layout).
+This does not create a separate PDF file; it simply includes PDF preview data in the file. - Include Linked Files embeds files that are linked to the artwork.
+You will learn about linked and embedded files in Project 5: Letterfold - Embed ICC Profiles stores color information inside the file for use in a colormanaged workflow. - Use Compression compresses PDF data in the Illustrator file. - Save Each Artboard to a Separate File saves each artboard as a separate file; a separate master file with all artboards is also created. - Transparency options determine what happens to transparent objects when you save a file for Illustrator 9.0 or earlier.
 Preserve Paths discards transparency effects and resets transparent artwork to 100% opacity and Normal blending mode.
 Preserve Appearance and Overprints preserves overprints that don't interact with transparent objects; overprints that interact with transparent objects are flattened.